 Preserve Client IP

-By default, Avi Service Engines (SEs) do source NAT-ing (SNAT) of traffic destined to servers.
+By default, Avi Service Engines (SEs) do source NAT-ing (SNAT) of traffic destined to back-end servers.
 Due to SNAT, the application servers see the IP address of the SE interfaces and are unaware of the original client’s IP address.
-Preserving a client’s IP is a desirable feature in many cases, for example, when servers have to apply security and access-control policies.
+Preserving a client’s IP address is a desirable feature in many cases, for example, when servers have to apply security and access-control policies.
 Two ways to solve this problem in Avi Vantage are:

 - X-Forwarded-For — limited to HTTP(S) application profiles only

 - TCP Proxy Protocol — limited to TCP traffic on L4 application profiles only

 Both of the above require the back-end servers to be capable of supporting the respective capability.

 A third and more generic approach is for the Service Engine to use the client IP address as the source IP address for load-balanced connections from the SE to back-end servers.
 This capability is called preserve client IP, one component of Avi Vantage’s default gateway feature, and a property that may be set on/off in application profiles.

 Until Avi Vantage release 18.2.6, selecting Enable IP Routing with Service Engine option is a prerequisite for selecting the Preserve Client IP Address option in any application profile.